info370/project-dataseyance/narcan/NARCAN.md

 ## Findings

 This pilot study was highly innefective in making any conclusions about the effect of narcan availabilitiy on opioid overdoses.
-The trend is increasing largely, and there must be other factors that are influencing the death rates.
+The trend of deaths per month is increasing at a significant rate, so there must be other factors that are influencing the death rates.
 This makes sense, given the wide amount of information showing that opioid use is increasing.

 ## Next steps